InkLinks/InkLinks.github.io/_posts/2020-05-11-A-Beggar-Child.md

 But no one listened to our lamentings.<br />
 as my father died due to hunger<br />
 because DEATH laughed even louder."<br />

+Thanks to [namo deet](https://www.instagram.com/namodeet/) from Pexels for photo.